-The HEF 32 UAV is the ideal platform for a wide variety of missions.
+The HEF 32 Airboxer is the ideal platform for a wide variety of missions.
 A unique combination of characteristics provide a range of capabilities, which other platforms and configurations cannot surpass.

-Find out why you need the HEF 32 system for your operation.
+Find out why you need the HEF 32 Airboxer system for your operation.

 VTOL or Fixed Wing?

 Even before the first successful manned flight, one considered the capability to take-off from any desired location and maintain a stationary flight to be a vital addition for any aircraft.
 A VTOL capability invariably leads to a performance compromise in comparison to a normal airplane.
 Despite this fact, a helicopter’s capabilities make it absolutely irreplaceable within commercial, security and military operations.
 The industry has tried and tested many forms of VTOLs over the years.
 But the classical single-rotor helicopter layout has prevailed the market ever since it was successfully demonstrated in the Second World War.
 From an operational point of view, a helicopter reduces the logistical factor to a bare minimum, as it requires no runway, catapults, cranes or other hardware to launch and recover.
 The added capability to maintain a close on-site position regardless of surrounding terrain or obstacles, make a VTOL UAV the best choice.